msavoury-carecloud/deepstream.io-website/src/docs/client-js/reqres-response/readme.md

 ### response.ack()
 Explicitly acknowledges the receipt of a request.

-This is usually done automatically, but can also be performed explicitly by setting `response.autoAck = false` and calling `ack()` later.
+This is usually done automatically but can also be performed explicitly by setting `response.autoAck = false` and calling `ack()` later.
 This is useful when a client needs to perform an asynchronous operation to determine if it will accept or reject the request.

 {{#infobox "info"}}
 Requests count as completed once `send()` or `error()` was called.
 Calling `ack()` after that won't do anything.